Chandrika Tandon

 Full NameChandrika Krishnamurthy Tandon

 SummaryChandrika Tandon is a multi-faceted individual known for her contributions as a businesswoman, philanthropist, and an accomplished vocalist and composer.
-Raised in a Tamil Brahmin family in Chennai, she defied early marital expectations to pursue higher education and a successful career.
+Raised in a Tamil Brahmin family in Chennai, she pursued higher education and built a distinguished career in business and music.
+She is the first Indian-American woman partner at McKinsey & Company and the founder of Tandon Capital Associates, with a mission to elevate human happiness through economic and emotional empowerment.

 Physical Stats & More